Plain English Web Glossary

 Virus

-A program that copies itself across the Internet, especially via email (or by other means, e.g. floppy disk).
+A program that copies itself across the Internet, especially via email (or by other means, e.g. floppy disk or memory stick).
 These programs can do annoying or nasty things to your computer.
 If you use the Internet you should use a virus killer program.
 We have been pleased with the protection received from these commercially available virus killers: McAfee VirusScan and Norton Antivirus.
+Microsoft also offer Security Essentials and Windows Defender which are free (and pretty good).

 Web